cardboardci/ci-alpine/README.md

 make build
 ```

-You can also build the image manually, but it is recommended to use the makefile.
+You can also build the image manually, but it is recommended to use the makefile to ensure all build arguments are provided.

 ```
 docker build \